 Joanna Klink is the author of four books of poetry.
 Her poems have appeared in many anthologies, including Resistance, Rebellion, Life: 50 Poems Now and The Penguin Anthology of Twentieth Century Poetry.
-She has received awards and fellowships from the Rona Jaffe Foundation, Jeannette Haien Ballard, the American Academy of Arts and Letters, the Trust of Amy Lowell, and the Guggenheim Foundation.
+She has received awards and fellowships from Jeannette Haien Ballard, the American Academy of Arts and Letters, the Trust of Amy Lowell, and the Guggenheim Foundation.
 Joanna teaches in the M.F.A.
 Program at the University of Montana.
-Her new book, forthcoming from Penguin in 2020, includes a sequence of poems called Night Sky, based on the chambers of James Turrell’s Roden Crater.
+Her newest book, The Nightfields (Penguin, 2020), includes a sequence of poems called Night Sky, based on the chambers of James Turrell’s Roden Crater.

 The Value of Support